 Continue about a mile uphill on the fire road which has a slight slope but is relatively easy to do.
 Once you approach a very large catchment water tank on the left side, you will see a trail on the right side going through some tall trees.
 Head right in that direction all the way to the end and you will eventually get to the main vantage point at Narnia.

-Turn right at the large water tank
+Turn right at the large cement water tank to the observation area

 More views of the Narnia pools